Sutaai/sutaai.me/src/content/posts/2024-in-review/index.md

 I still dual boot with Windows 11 on my desktop for gaming.
 Certain games doesn't run well on Linux, and I'll probably just entirely stop gaming on Linux until I no longer use Windows.
 Sharing a Steam storage between Linux and Windows is more trouble than anything.

 Also, for Windows, I used to run with [Atlas OS](https://atlasos.net/).
-While I appreciate the modification realized to Windows and the increase of privacy, the modification it provides are cause more troubles than help.
+While I appreciate the modification realized to Windows and the increase of privacy, the modification it provides are causing more troubles than help.
 I would rather now, use a tool such a [Win11Debloat](https://github.com/Raphire/Win11Debloat) to modify Windows to my needs.

 #### Using "dotfiles" tooling